ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 }
 ```

-For advanced usage see the {@link features/ui-language Setting UI language} guide.
+For advanced usage see the {@link features/ui-language Setting the UI language} guide.

 ## Contributing and reporting issues